noib3/dotfiles/README.md

   }
   ```

+  * `/configs`: this is the heart of this repository as it is where the base
+  configurations for all the programs I'm using live;

   * `/machines`: every subfolder inside it represents a different machine
   (some using NixOS, others macOS) and it usually contains: